stefanosiano/Wavy-Fish/README.md

 # Wavy-Fish
-2D endless runner game for mobile devices written in Java, using the LibGDX framework.

-This game is written with LibGDX, a cross-platform framework for game creation.
+This is a 2D endless runner game written with LibGDX, a cross-platform framework for game creation.
-It's written in Java, and is currently working for Android, with specific features.
+It's written in Java, and is currently working for Android, with specific features (support for IOS and Windows Phone may come in the future).

 Play store: https://play.google.com/store/apps/details?id=com.stefanosiano.wavyfish.android